Free Journals with Open Access Publication

 AIJR also offers low-cost ($50) publication under regular publication model in the following journals-

 - Advanced Journal of Social Science (All fields related to Social Sciences & Humanities)

 - International Annals of Science (All research fields of Science disciplines)

 Many publishers list their journals under the term Free Journal and by the free journal they meant open access journals which confuses many authors.
 Free Journals normally should be considered only those journals that offer free publication without charging any kind of fee from the author(s).
 We can find many blogpost complaints about journals who supposed to be free but after acceptance author suddenly received a bill to pay.
 I think those things happen due to publishers highlight those journals as a free journal instead of saying open access and the author might not read full terms and conditions for publishing and get trapped.
 I believe that journal publishers should use the proper term “Free Journal” for free publication and “Open Access” for free article availability to avoid confusion and trapping authors.
 Journal publishers should use the terms “Free Open access journals” or its other variant only when they are offering both, free publishing as well as free availability.

 I suggest potential author(s) to read publisher,s terms carefully for using term 'free journals,, whether they meant the free availability of published articles or free publication of the articles.

-Kindly send your suggestions to improve this article at email@example.com
+Kindly send your suggestions to improve this article to email@example.com